What Is The UKCA Mark And How Does It Affect Toy Makers?

 What does UKCA stand for?

 UKCA stands for UK Conformity Assessed marking.
 The UKCA Mark is a new product marking for goods placed on the market in Great Britain.
 It came into effect on 1st January 2021 and replaces the CE Mark.
+To allow businesses to adjust accordingly, you will still be able to use the CE marking until 1 January 2023 in most cases.

 What Will Replace CE marking?